deganandapriyambada/degananda.com/_drafts/writings/work-technical/in-progress/1-Business-Requirement.md

 Business requirements for internet of things platform are defined based on following methodology

-stakeholder (persona) identification -> pain point exploration -> user stories definition -> business requirement definition -> MOSCOW prioritization.
+stakeholder (persona) identification -> user stories definition -> business requirement definition -> MOSCOW prioritization.

 **stakeholder identification**: list down all possible person who has interest or may got benefit(direc/indirect) from the iot platform  by tracing down from the related key performance indicator.